-The number of days with more than 3+ inches of rain is increasing in the U.S.
+The number of days with heavy precipitation is increasing in most locations in the U.S.

 Longer frost-free seasons mean longer allergy seasons, a trend impacting all regions of the country.